alibaba/arthas/site/src/site/sphinx/en/start-arthas.md

 ### Windows Support

-`as.bat` script only supports one parameter: pid
+Right now `as.bat` script supports one parameter only, which is: pid

 ```bash
 as.bat <pid>